 warning: If your vehicle is involved in a crash, have the seatbelts and associated components inspected as soon as possible.
 Failure to follow this instruction could result in personal injury or death.

-All seating positions in your vehicle have lap and shoulder seatbelts.
-All occupants of the vehicle should always properly wear their seatbelts, even when an airbag supplemental restraint system is provided.
+All seating positions in this vehicle have seatbelts.
+All occupants of the vehicle should properly wear their seatbelts, even when an airbag supplemental restraint system is provided.

 The seatbelt system consists of: